 - 117. This main strategy area concerns directly both the core mandate of IFAD and the first fundamental goal of FAO.
-Both agencies operate with the UN-MDG1 poverty threshold, but also understanding poverty as linked to historical forms of exclusion and an 'uneven playing field', and emphasise their role as to enabling excluded people to exercise their full potential (Ch.
-3.1). - 118.
+Both agencies operate with the UN-MDG1 poverty threshold, but also understanding poverty as linked to historical forms of exclusion and an 'uneven playing field', and emphasize their role as enabling excluded people to exercise their full potential (Ch.
+3.A). - 118.
 As one would expect, most projects in our sample include reducing poverty among their objectives.
 Overall, the evaluations found them moderately satisfactory in reaching this objective.
-However, there is usually a call for caution against the background of two fundamental drawbacks: i. targeting (of interventions and beneficiaries) almost always found inadequate; and ii. monitoring often found weak or inappropriate (e.g. lack of a baseline study).
+However, there is usually a call for caution against the background of two fundamental drawbacks (i) targeting (of interventions and beneficiaries) was almost always found inadequate; and (ii) monitoring was often found weak or inappropriate (e.g. lack of a baseline study).
 The JES therefore found that for the period under consideration it was not possible to assess reduction in hunger or poverty through the evaluations. - 119.
-There are, nevertheless, some positive highlights, especially with regard to strengthening the household's economy following from animal health interventions with the training of Community Animal Health Workers in FAO projects, and in community-based participatory approach to institution building in IFAD projects, used to help identify and manage key resources and/or conflict.
+There are, nevertheless, some positive highlights, especially with regard to strengthening the household's economy following on from animal health interventions with the training of Community Animal Health Workers in FAO projects, and in community-based participatory approach to institution-building in IFAD projects, used to help identify and manage key resources and/or conflict. - Project design and implementation - 120.
+When designing programmes to engage with pastoralism, challenges start from the agencies' infrastructure: the thematic and disciplinary lines along which the agencies are organized and the practices through which they become aware of their own activities, such as, for example, the systems used in classifying projects and interventions.
+Neither IFAD nor FAO have a team working specifically on pastoral systems or a systematic way of disaggregating pastoral-oriented interventions from their portfolio.
+In IFAD headquarters, technical advice on pastoralism was, up until recently56, nested in one worldwide 'livestock and fisheries' position.
+There is no framework to analyse unintended systemic effects on pastoralism from projects concerned with other areas of intervention-a dimension that would be highly relevant with groups historically at the periphery of development. - 121.
+Most evaluations lament a lack of data at project level for key evaluation criteria.
+Several, mention poor project design [09; 014; 017; 018; 037; 040; 044; 045; 047-exceptions are 06; 021; 022], the absence of baseline studies [06; 014; 015]57, and sometimes an erratic follow up process, including for non-pastoral-oriented components [09; 014; 026; 044].
+In some cases, the problem concerns the early phases of the project but lessons learned are incorporated into the design of the later ones (e.g. the ILPD in Syria: 016 and 053).